 What is caffeine?

-Caffeine, also known as trimethylxanthine, is the world’s most commonly used stimulant, with 80% of Americans estimated to use it on any given day.
+Caffeine, also known as trimethylxanthine, is the world’s most commonly used stimulant, with over 80% of Americans estimated to use it on any given day.
 The most well-known source of caffeine is the bean of the Coffea Arabica plant, which is used to make my favourite beverage, coffee.
-Coffee has been used in human society for hundreds of years, and is reported as being discovered in Ethiopia in 800 A.D.
-Caffeine is also present in other drinks such as tea and numerous soft drinks and energy drinks.
+Coffee has been used in human society for hundreds of years and is reported as being discovered in Ethiopia in 800 A.D.
+Caffeine is also present in other drinks, such as tea and numerous soft drinks and energy drinks.

 The effects of caffeine on muscular performance